• Skip to primary navigation

 crockpot with water on end table in front of blue lamp

-I have a small crockpot that I use to both humidfy air and to scent it.
-Simmer pots are not the old gross looking poiled potpourri.
+I have a small crockpot that I use to both humidify air and to scent it.
+Simmer pots aren’t the old-fashioned potpourri smell - you can use fresh ingredients for a cleaner scent.
+They are now freshly scented and use fresh ingredients.

-simmer pot that contains slices of orange, springs of thyme, cranberries and cinnimon sticks
+simmer pot that contains slices of orange, sprigs of thyme, cranberries and cinnamon sticks

 I also lightly spray my washable curtains with a fine mist (I only wash when necessary, but this is a way to dampen them).